Old Ways: Promotion

-"Are There Any More Real Cowboys" was released as a video with Young performing the song as a duet with Willie Nelson.

 The partnership with Willie Nelson and Young's delve into the country world would have a lasting impact on the artist's interest in the financial plight of small scale family farmers.
 Young, Nelson and John Mellencamp would found the Farm Aid organization, performing benefit concerts almost every year in the subsequent decades.
 Young made plans to release an EP to promote the Farm Aid cause, but the idea was rejected by Geffen Records.
 Some of the songs from the project were eventually released on A Treasure.